JackPieCZ/EEPPR/README.md

 python ./method/main.py --file path/to/your/event_file.raw
 ```

 2. To analyse any sequence from the PPED dataset, simply enter the sequence name.
-For example, `led`, `highcontrastdot`, `screen`, `motor`, etc. For all sequence names, check the `dataset` [folder](https://github.com/JackPieCZ/EEPPR/tree/main/dataset) or `dataset/config.json` [file](https://github.com/JackPieCZ/EEPPR/blob/175736d322d484b46277459ba09a71a9fc23d58a/dataset/config.json#L2).
+For example, `led`, `highcontrastdot`, `screen`, `motor`, etc. For all sequence names, check the `dataset` [folder](https://github.com/JackPieCZ/EEPPR/tree/main/dataset) or `dataset/config.json` [file](https://github.com/JackPieCZ/EEPPR/blob/175736d322d484b46277459ba09a71a9fc23d58a/dataset/config.json#L2):
 ```console
 python ./method/main.py -f led
 ```

 3. Specifying RoI coordinates (optional, `--roi_coords`/`-rc`) in `X0 Y0 X1 Y1` format.
 RoI for sequences from the dataset are provided automatically.
 If you want to analyse the full sensor spatial resolution, use the `--full-resolution`/`-fr` flag.
-If none of those flags are provided, a GUI will be shown where the user can set RoI easily.
+If none of those flags are provided, a GUI will be shown where the user can set RoI easily:
 ```console
 python ./method/main.py -f path/to/your/event_file.raw -rc 100 100 300 300
 ```